China–Iran relations: Safavid, Afsharid, Zand and Qajar periods

-Modern China and Iran
+China and Imperial Iran

 Diplomatic links between China and Iran have been maintained into the 20th and 21st centuries with the formation of both the People's Republic of China and the Islamic Republic of Iran, in 1949 and 1979, respectively.
+In 1920, the Republic of China (ROC) signed a friendship treaty with the Qajar dynasty and established diplomatic relations at the ministerial level.
+In 1934, the Pahlavi dynasty established a consulate in Shanghai for the first time.
+The consulate was closed in 1937.
+In 1942, China established an embassy in Tehran.